phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 The latest version of the ARM template includes several important improvements:

-1. **Automatic Role Assignment**: The template now automatically assigns the Contributor role to the Automation account's managed identity at the resource group level, eliminating the need for manual role assignments.
+1. **Automatic Role Assignment**: The template automatically assigns the Contributor role to the Automation account's managed identity at the resource group level, eliminating the need for manual role assignments.

-2. **Enhanced Parameter Validation**: Parameters now include proper validation constraints to prevent deployment errors.
+2. **Enhanced Parameter Validation**: Parameters include proper validation constraints to prevent deployment errors.

 3. **Improved Documentation**: Parameter descriptions have been enhanced for better clarity.